-If Noah System has been using the default SQL Compact database and is now switching over to SQL Server, there will be a NOAHDatabaseCoreSqlCompact.sdf file with patient data left on the Noah server after migration to the SQL server.
+If Noah System has been using the default database and is now switching to SQL server, the old database file with patient data is left on the Noah server after migration to the SQL server.
 The database is located in C:\Program Files (x86)\Common Files\HIMSA Shared

 I. Verify that you have successfully switched over to Microsoft SQL Server and your patients are in the SQL database.

-- You can do this by launching the Noah Console, selecting Database Administration, and under Summary you will see you are not using CE.
+- You can do this by launching the Noah Console, selecting Database Administration, and under Summary you will see you are not using CE or SQLite.

 - Alternately you can launch the SQL Management Studio and connect to the instance you created for the Noah Database.
 Under Databases navigate to NoahDatabaseCore.
 Expand to view the tables.
 Open the Patient table and verify the migrated patients are present.

 II.
-Navigate to the Noah database file, NOAHDatabaseCoreSqlCompact.sdf located at Program Files/Common Files/HIMSA Shared
+Navigate to the Noah database file (NOAHDatabaseCoreSQLite.db or NOAHDatabaseCoreSqlCompact.sdf) located at Program Files/Common Files/HIMSA Shared

-V. At this point you can remove the database file.
-You can choose to archive the NOAHDatabaseCoreSqlCompact.old or delete the file.
+VI.
+At this point you can remove the database file.
+You can choose to archive or delete the renamed file.